Killing of Abdel Fattah al-Sharif: Imprisonment and aftermath

 Azaria began his prison term on 9 August at Prison Four.
 He was released on 8 May 2018 after serving nine months of his sentence following a parole board order.
 Azaria term was shortened by two additional days, after prison commanders granted him an early release to attend his brother's wedding, in accordance with regulations that allow for early release in such circumstances.

 In accordance with a decision the IDF made in October 2017, about half of Azaria's discharge pay was withheld as a result of his conviction.
 Azaria, who would have originally been entitled to NIS 48,000 ($13,720), received NIS 24,000 ($6,860) instead.

+In September 2026, Israeli President Isaac Herzog approved a request by Defense Minister Israel Katz to expunge Azaria's criminal record, more than a decade after the shooting and after Azaria had completed his prison sentence.
+Herzog's office stated that the decision took into account "the time that had passed since the shooting and the fact that Azaria had completed his sentence," and was intended to allow him to "open a new chapter in his life."
+The Israeli military said that Azaria "refrained from expressing remorse and taking responsibility for his actions."
+The decision was welcomed by National Security Minister Itamar Ben-Gvir, while human rights groups criticized it.